-Of the approximately 45,700 single-family property values for 2018, approximately 15% will decrease or have no change in value and approximately 85% will see an increase in value over last year; however, approximately 60% of those increasing will have a 10% or less increase in value.
+Of the approximate 45,750 single-family property valued for 2019, approximately 6% will decrease or have no change in value and approximately 94% will see an increase in value over last year.
 These numbers include new construction value changes, as well as changes due to demolition.

-Values on specific residential properties may not follow general trend(s) because of changes in the property, correction of descriptive information, or adjustments of values based on sales of similar properties.
+Values on specific residential properties may not follow general trend(s) due to changes in the market in specific neighborhoods, changes to the property, correction of descriptive information, or adjustments of values based on sales of similar properties.

 COMMERCIAL REAL ESTATE:

-A study of the commercial real estate market indicated an overall median inflationary trend of approximately 6.6% per year.
+A study of the commercial real estate market indicated inflationary trends ranging from 3% to 7% per year depending on property type.

 The Appraiser's Office also tracks data from commercial real estate publications including: CoStar, Integra Realty Resources, CB Richard Ellis, and Marcus & Millichap.
-Most have concluded stabilized to increasing rents, stable to decreasing vacancies and stable to declining capitalization rates for most commercial property types in the KC Metro and Wyandotte County.
+Most have concluded stabilized to increasing rents, as well as stabilized vacancies and capitalization rates for most commercial property types in the KC Metro and Wyandotte County.